panoply/spx/readme.md

 ## Lifecycle Events

 Lifecycle events are dispatched to the document upon each navigation.
-You can access context information from within `event.detail` or cancel events with `preventDefault()` and prevent execution.
+You can access contextual information from within `event.detail` or cancel events with `preventDefault()` or by returning boolean `false` to prevent execution from occurring.

 <!-- prettier-ignore -->
 ```javascript